 The Washington DC Commercial Real Estate Market

-- The population of the Washington-Arlington-Alexandria, DC-VA-MD-WV metro area is nearly 6.4 million, according to information on CensusReporter.org.
+- The population of the Washington-Arlington-Alexandria, DC-VA-MD-WV metro area is over 6.4 million, with about 679,000 residents within Washington, DC itself.

 Washington DC Job Market

-- Regional GDP is nearly $662 billion, increasing by almost 25% over the past 10 years.
+- Regional GDP is nearly $715 billion, increasing by almost 25% over the past 5 years alone.

-- The industries with the highest employment rates are professional, scientific, and technical services, public administration, health care and social assistance, educational services, and retail trade.
+- The largest industries in Washington, DC include professional, scientific, and technical services, public administration, and healthcare and social assistance.

 - The largest public employers in the DMV metropolitan area are the US Department of Defense, Department of Homeland Security, US Navy, United States Department of Justice, and the USDA.

-- WalletHub ranked the metropolitan area among the best cities for jobs in 2024 and one of the best cities for STEM professionals based on criteria including job opportunities, employment growth, and average starting salary.
+- WalletHub ranked the metropolitan area among the top 10 best cities for jobs in 2025 and one of the best cities for STEM professionals based on factors such as job opportunities, employment growth, and average starting salary.

-- The Urban Land Institute (ULI) and PwC Emerging Trends in Real Estate® 2024 rank Washington, DC – Northern Virginia among the best markets for overall real estate prospects and the third best for homebuilding prospects.
+- The Urban Land Institute (ULI) and PwC Emerging Trends in Real Estate® 2026 rank Washington, DC – Northern Virginia as a key market to watch for overall real estate prospects.

 - Nearly 55% of residents in the metropolitan area hold a bachelor’s degree or an advanced degree, about 1.5 times the rate in the US.